Enterlucent/plughub-tmp/CONTRIBUTING.md

 ## Technical Writer
 Technical Writers are the backbone of a well-organized project.
-PlugHub’s success relies on clear, accessible, and up-to-date documentation so that contributors, users, and integrators can all stay on the same page.
+PlugHub's success relies on clear, accessible, and up-to-date documentation so that contributors, users, and integrators can all stay on the same page.

 Unlike traditional projects where documentation is often an afterthought, PlugHub treats documentation as a first-class priority.
 As PlugHub evolves through many iterations, the documentation must also adapt and grow.
-If you’re excited by the challenge of keeping pace with a dynamic project—and helping others succeed—this role is for you!
+If you're excited by the challenge of keeping pace with a dynamic project—and helping others succeed—this role is for you!

 ### Types of Documentation We Need
 - **Code-Level Documentation**